 4. Open your

-<YOUR-SERVER-KEY-HERE> with your server API token, which you can find in your Postmark dashboard in the Credentials section.
+<YOUR-SERVER-API-TOKEN-HERE> with your Server API token, which you can find in your Postmark dashboard in the API Token section.

 Now whenever you send email through your Laravel app, it will be sent via your Postmark account.